dustyw0lf/linc/README.md

 cd linc
 ```

-Examples are named like so
+Examples are named like so:
 ```unknown
 [technique type]_[name]_[payload type]
 ```